To vision board or not to vision board that is the question.

 This is what I came up with:

 In all seriousness, how on earth did it happen?
 There were probably a few factors at play:

 - Ellie explained the power of the sub-conscious mind and even although I thought I was selecting images at random we make every choice for a reason.

 - The workshop is just such a lovely space to spend time that I fully relaxed and opened up my mind to new possibilities.

 - I had invested time, energy and money to be there and therefore I was much more committed to the process than I would have been if I had gathered a pile of magazines and tried to do the same exercise at home.

 If you are struggling to come up with visualisation and goal setting and are in the area I would highly recommend getting in touch with Surrey Art School and booking a session or if you live too far away take a look and see if you can find something similar in your area.

 So, how about you.
-Do you find it easy to visualise where you want your life and business to go?
+Do you find it easy to visualise where you want your life and career to go?
 Have you come across any creative hacks to help you along the way?
 If so, please do leave a comment and let me know.